vartalk/vartalk-oauth/README.md

-# utterances-oauth
+# vartalk-oauth

-This repo contains the source for the [Cloudflare Worker](https://developers.cloudflare.com/workers/) that powers the GitHub OAuth flow and issue creation for Utterances.
+This repo contains the source for the [Cloudflare Worker](https://developers.cloudflare.com/workers/) that powers the GitHub OAuth flow and issue creation for vartalk.

 ## install